Beam-wi/tritonserver/docs/build.md

 # Building Triton

 Triton is built using the [build.py](../build.py) script.
-The build.py script supports both a Docker build and a non-Docker build.
+The build.py script supports for the Docker build and a non-Docker build:

 * [Build using Docker](#building-triton-with-docker) and the
   TensorFlow and PyTorch containers from [NVIDIA GPU Cloud